 1. Green tea

-2. Soy milk
+2. Soy drinks

-The Food and Drug Administration (FDA) recommend consuming 25 grams (g) per day of soy protein as part of a diet low in saturated fat and cholesterol to help reduce the risk of heart disease.
+The Food and Drug Administration (FDA) recommends consuming 25 grams (g) per day of soy protein as part of a diet low in saturated fat and cholesterol to help reduce the risk of heart disease.

 3. Oat drinks

-Make sure to check oat drink labels to ensure they contain beta-glucans, which may appear as part of the fiber information, and how much they include per serving.
+People can also check oat drink labels to ensure they contain beta-glucans, which may appear as part of the fiber information, and how much they include per serving.

 4. Tomato juice

+Research suggests processing tomatoes into juice increases their lycopene content.
 Tomato juice is also rich in cholesterol-reducing fiber and niacin.

 5. Berry smoothies

 In particular, anthocyanins, a powerful antioxidant agent in berries, can

 Berries are also low in calories and fat.

-Make a berry smoothie by blending two handfuls — around 80 g — of any berry.
+To include berries in the diet, people can make a berry smoothie by blending two handfuls — around 80 g — of any berry.
 Combine the berries with 1/2 cup of low fat milk or yogurt and 1/2 cup of cold water.

-Examples of especially healthful berries include:
+Examples of berries include:

 6. Drinks containing sterols and stanols